saarman/usu-biol4750/README.md

  - At the end, export your work as .Rmd/.txt/.md/etc from RStudio, and submit to Canvas for credit and feedback.
 Ask for help if you need it!

 ## Lab 2: Importing Genetic Data 9/10/2023
- - lab02-NPS-example.Rmd (lab02-NPS-example.md is the knitted version)
+ - lab02-NPS-example.Rmd (lab02-NPS-example.md and lab02-NPS-example.pdf are the knitted versions)
  - Create an Rmd log entry that provides the code from:
  - **a.
 Section 4.3 Worked Example** (you can mostly copy and paste and add comments)
  - **b.
 Section 4.4 R exercise Week 1** (you will need to write your own code using knowledge from Section 4.3)